Audrey Molloy is an award-winning emerging Irish poet based in Sydney.

-Her poetry has been widely published, most recently (or soon to appear) in The North, Magma, Southword, The Moth, The Irish Times, Meanjin, Poethead, Rascal, Australian Poetry Anthology, Ropes, Rabbit, Overland, Crannog, F(r)iction, Southerly, Orbis, Ink Sweat & Tears, Cordite, Popshot, Headstuff, Banshee, Shot Glass, Ofi Press, Boyne Berries, The Galway Review, The Grieve Project, Red Room Poetry’s New Shoots Anthology, Skylight 47 and The Tangerine.
+Her poetry has been widely published, most recently (or soon to appear) in The North, Magma, Southword, The Moth, The Irish Times, Meanjin, Poethead, Verity La, Rascal, Overland, Crannog, Orbis, Ink Sweat & Tears, Cordite, Popshot, Headstuff, The Galway Review, Red Room Poetry’s New Shoots Anthology, and The Tangerine, among others.

 Follow Audrey on Facebook for latest poetry news.